 Cade’s eyes meet Derek’s.
 ‘Mercy.
 Remember?’

 Derek nods and swallows.
 The warden has transformed into a raging zombie in a couple of hours.
-He looks at his dad over by the window, and turns back to Cade.
+He glances at his dad over by the window, and turns back to Cade.

 ‘The two of us?
 No problem.
 But with them…’

-Cade nods towards Jen trying to console a crying Leann, and lets the sentence hang in the air.
+Cade nods towards Jen trying to console a crying Leann, letting the sentence hang in the air.
 Derek looks at Mitchell, who he somehow doesn’t trust, and his exhausted dad.

 ‘I wonder what they did to the poor guys down there.’
 Mitchell points at the operating table.